Below is a list of frequently asked questions about the Academy Research Fellow reform.

 What is the time limit for eligibility?

 In the first call in autumn 2022, however, applications may be submitted by researchers who at the application deadline (end of month) have completed their first doctorate at least two but no more than nine years ago.
-As of the January 2024 call, the eligibility period will be 2–7 years since the first doctorate.
-Because of the new call schedule, eligible applicants in the January 2024 call are those whose doctoral degree certificate is dated between 30 September 2016 and 31 January 2022.
+As of the Winter 2024 call, the eligibility period will be 2–7 years since the first doctorate.
+Because of the new call schedule, eligible applicants in the Winter 2024 call are those whose doctoral degree certificate is dated between 30 September 2016 and 31 January 2022.

 The idea is that, in the first two years after the doctoral degree, researchers will progress in their careers, change research environments, create their own cooperation networks and advance their own lines of research.
 Several European funding agencies have corresponding career-oriented funding opportunities.